ekateriina7/iphone-animation/README.md

 # JS Animation
-This project demonstrates an interactive and animated landing page for an iPhone product, built with HTML, CSS, and JavaScript.
+This is interactive and animated landing page for an iPhone product, built with HTML, CSS, and JavaScript.
 It uses GSAP (GreenSock Animation Platform) and ScrollTrigger to create scroll-based animations, highlighting product features and providing a visually dynamic user experience.

 ## Demo